ScrambleVox/server/README.md

     * The sample rate is too high (above 48k)
     * The file has a bit depth other than 8 or 16 bits

-2. Bitcrusher Tests
+4. Bitcrusher Tests
-  * Tests success cases for 8 bit and 16 bit files in which the second part of each sample is "crushed", flattening out waves into a more rectangular shape
+  * Tests success cases for 8 bit and 16 bit files in which the second part of each sample is "crushed", flattening out waves into a more rectangular shape.

-3. Sample Rate Tests
+5. Sample Rate Tests
-  * Tests success case in which the sample rate of the file is reduced 50%
+  * Tests success case in which the sample rate of the file is reduced 50%.

 ## Transforms
 1. Bitcrusher: Reduces the resolution of the audio from 8 or 16 bits to 2 bits without affecting bit depth.